rakus/quick_change_directory/README.md

 * `***`    is equivalent to `**`
 * `*****`  is equivalent to `**`
 * `/////`  is equivalent to `//`

+BTW: If a directory name contains non-text bytes, qc can't find this directory.
+This is due to the way `grep` handles binary data.

 ### Multiple ways